spatie/laravel-responsecache/README.md

     }
 }
 ```

+### Purposefully bypassing the cache

+It's possible to purposefully and securely bypass the cache and ensure you always receive a fresh response.
+This may be useful in case you want to profile some endpoint or in case you need to debug a response.
+In any case, all you need to do is fill the `CACHE_BYPASS_HEADER_NAME` and `CACHE_BYPASS_HEADER_VALUE` environment variables and then use that custom header when performing the requests.

 ### Creating a custom cache profile
 To determine which requests should be cached, and for how long, a cache profile class is used.